tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

 Code: 0x05.

-An unsigned number that goes up when there is a major change.
+An unsigned number that goes up when there is a major change in the schema.

-In a request header, IPROTO_SCHEMA_VERSION is optional, so the version will not be checked if it is absent.
+In a *request* header, IPROTO_SCHEMA_VERSION is optional, so the version will not be checked if it is absent.

-In a response header, IPROTO_SCHEMA_VERSION is always present, and it is up to the client to check if it has changed.
+In a *response* header, IPROTO_SCHEMA_VERSION is always present, and it is up to the client to check if it has changed.

 ..  _internals-iproto-keys-iterator: